Amir Sends Congratulations To President Of Italy

-Doha, Qatar: The Amir HH sheikh Tamim bin Hamad Al Thani sent on Sunday a cable of congratulations to President of the Italian Republic HE Sergio Mattarella on the occasion of the Republic Day.
+(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani sent on Sunday a cable of congratulations to President of the Italian Republic Sergio Mattarella on the occasion of the Republic Day.

 Legal Disclaimer: